datacamp-content-public/courses-in-improving-model-performance-with-linear-algebra-in-python/chapter1.md

 `@instructions`
-1. Answer all question
+1. Answer all question.
+2. Questions will be marked based on correctness and related justifications.

 `@hint`
-1.
+1.Basics on Scipy (Numpy) can be found  on this link https://www.tutorialspoint.com/scipy/scipy_basic_functionality.htm

 `@pre_exercise_code`
 ```{python}